tmax-cloud/harbor-helm/README.md

-# Harbor Chart Repository
+# SuperRegistry Chart Repository

-The repository holds the files needed for a Harbor chart repository.
+The repository holds the files needed for a SuperRegistry chart repository.